hanscappelle/filmtag-android-app/README.md

 * fix for random app crashes on opening frame for edit
 * fix nullpointer crash on rotating device during edit frame
+* use specific date locale to parse (attempt to fix date reset)

 ### 1.0